 Dtic-DomeThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not be treated with this medicine if you have had an allergic reaction to dacarbazine.
+This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to dacarbazine.

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - A nurse or other health provider will give you this medicine.

 - This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.